nci/scores/README.md

 ## Archives of `scores` on Zenodo

-Each `scores` release is now archived on Zenodo.
+`scores` is archived on Zenodo.
 [Click here](https://doi.org/10.5281/zenodo.12697241) to see the latest version on Zenodo.

 ## Acknowledging or Citing `scores`